MRAJDEEP10/StepIn_Mini_Project_273563/1_Requirements/README.md

 ## **What:**

-  This project will act as automated tictactoe board where player can mark Xs and Os
+  This project will act as automated tictactoe board where player can mark Xs and Os.

+  As a brain Teaser for Kids

 ## **When:**